-Nothing brings a smile to the face of a local in the Middle East and North Africa than a foreigner saying salam aleikum, or peace be upon you — which is really just a nice way of saying hello.
+Nothing brings a smile to the face of a local in the Middle East and North Africa than a foreigner saying salam aleikum, or peace be upon you – which is really just a nice way of saying hello.
 But which Moroccan language option should you use?
 French or Arabic?

 Just try it and see what we mean.
 And if someone greets you with those words and you respond with aleikum salam (or in other words, peace right back to you), just watch that serious face break into a smile and formerly expressionless eyes sparkle.

 It was partly out of habit of using salam aleikum, a greeting second nature to us from our years living in the UAE and travelling the Middle East, that we resisted the natural reaction to respond to bonjour in French.
 But it was also, partly, an aversion to using the language of the coloniser, and it was, partly, just out of fun – just to hear that warm response in Arabic and get that fantastic grin that usually accompanies it.